 The Comptroller's office has implemented and will continue to put into practice the action steps outlined above.
-Various divisions have implemented strategies such as opportunities for employees to work on special projects, development projects or "stretch assignments"; staff crosstraining with subject-matter experts; structured on-the-job training programs; and recognition programs.
+Various divisions have implemented strategies that create opportunities for employees to work on special projects, development projects or "stretch assignments"; cross-train with subject-matter experts; receive structured on-the-job training; and be recognized for outstanding performance.

-The agency has created an eight-month Leadership Academy program to further develop the skills and enhance the growth of high-potential managers, including team leads and supervisors.
+The agency's Leadership Academy further develops the skills and enhances the growth of high-potential managers, including team leads and supervisors.
 As part of this program, members are assigned to action-learning project teams to address current agency challenges.
 These projects culminate in presentations, recommendations and potential solutions such as mentoring opportunities and non-monetary rewards.
 These items have been identified in the action steps listed above to attract, retain and develop employees.
 The agency is pursuing creative collaborations such as these to promote innovative approaches to employee engagement and knowledge transfer.

 In conjunction with the agency's business continuity team, divisions promote effective planning throughout the agency.
 The agency's objective is to develop a sustainable business continuity program that includes communication planning, with testing, training and exercises, and continuous monitoring and improvement.
-With these initiatives, the Comptroller's office is taking a renewed approach to business continuity planning.
+With these initiatives, the Comptroller's office is taking a proactive approach to ensure business continuity.